 WHEN UNITS ARE INTERCONNECTED, only the red LED of the alarm which senses the smoke or is being tested (the originating unit) will flash.
-All other units in the interconnect system will sound an alarm but their red which provides a visual indication when an alarm has been activated.
-The red LED will illuminate for about 1.5 seconds every 16 seconds to indicate the memory condition.
-The memory will remain activated until pushing the Test/Hush Button resets it.
-The memory will also reset if the battery voltage drops to 8 volts.
-In an inteconected installation only the memory of the originating alarm will be activated.
+All other units in the interconnect system will sound an alarm but their red

 LED's will NOT be flashing.